What Peukert Meant

 Big AGM batteries are truly effective for RV use.
 If their weight is not critical they are good, cheap and simple if operated from 100% to 60% state of charge.
 Furthermore: an occasional deeper discharge does next to no harm.

-Lithium-ion batteries and what Peukert really meant
+Lithium-iron batteries and what Peukert really meant

-Lithium-ion batteries sustain their voltage under very high loads.
+Lithium-iron batteries sustain their voltage under very high loads.
 It is that which enables an 18 amp hour LiFePO4 to jump start a 4WD engine many times.
 They are likewise chargable at much higher rates, but need expertise to do.
 See: Jump Starters Really Do Work

 I thank Julian and IanB (their forum names) for invaluable comments.
-Also Tony Lee for advising his long RV experience with a 400 amp hour AGM battery bank.
+Also Tony Lee for advising on his long RV experience with a 400 amp hour AGM battery bank.

 If you find this article of interest you will find Caravan & Motorhome Electrics even more so.
 (It’s also by many auto electricians).
 Consider also Caravan & Motorhome Book and Camper Trailer Book.
 Solar That Really Works is for RVs.
 Solar Success is for home and property systems.